 Specific to I/O Research:

-Conversant Bio now offers Gold Category DTCs.
+Folio Conversant now offers Gold Category DTCs.
 These samples have flow cytometry characterization reports available to aid in sample selection.

 Note: View the Flow Cytometry Report for any DTCs with Flow Data sample by opening the inventory report, scrolling to the right and clicking the hyperlink for that sample's report.